 The CSC CONFIGURATION menu allows the Continuous Self Calibration mode to be enabled.
 This feature is used to improve load regulation of the power source by continuous measurement of the output phase voltage(s) and adjusting the internal set points as needed to maintain close to zero load regulation.
+This feature is based on RMS measurements taken using 100ms windows resulting in a response time of around 500ms.

 If the CSC is unable to get the output to the set point, an error will be generated.
 This error can be disabled by unchecking the "Fault on saturation" check box.

 CSC CONFIGURATION

 Continuous self calibration

 Fault on saturation

 Max CSC gain 1.15

 Ready Prog.
-MAN LOC 3ph 🖧 Back
+MAN LOC 3ph 品 Back